School nurseJob Description:

 You can get into this job through an apprenticeship or by working towards this role.

 To become a school nurse, you will typically need to follow these steps:

 - Education: Obtain a nursing qualification, such as a diploma or degree in nursing (Registered Nurse – RN) from a recognised nursing program.
 Some school nursing positions may require a Bachelor of Science in Nursing (BSN) degree.

 - Licensure: Obtain the necessary nursing license or registration required by your country or state.
 You must meet the licensing requirements and pass the nursing licensure examination.

-- Experience: Gain clinical experience in nursing, preferably in areas related to pediatrics, public health, or community health.
+- Experience: Gain clinical experience in nursing, preferably in areas related to paediatrics, public health, or community health.

-- Specialization: Apply for school nurse positions when they become available.
-Some schools may require or prefer school nurses with specialized training or certification in school nursing.
+- Specialisation: Apply for school nurse positions when they become available.
+Some schools may require or prefer school nurses with specialised training or certification in school nursing.

-- Certification: Consider obtaining certification as a School Nurse through organizations such as the National Board for Certification of School Nurses (NBCSN) in the United States.
+- Certification: Consider obtaining certification as a School Nurse through organisations such as the National Board for Certification of School Nurses (NBCSN) in the United States.

 Working Hours and Environment:

 You could typically work 38 to 40 hours per week.